opensafely/documentation/Onboarding analysts.md

 Now that you've pushed your commits to the remote repo, you can view them on GitHub.
 Go to your repository webpage -- you can click `View on GitHub` in GitHub Desktop, navigate to the repo from you GitHub profile page, or type `https://github.com/<user-or-organisation>/<repo-name>`.
 You can select either the (unchanged) `master` branch or the new `add-transplant-var` branch that you've just created.

-Back on GitHub Desktop, you should see the option to create a pull request to merge your development branch onto the master branch.
+If you're happy with the new branch, you can create a pull request to merge your development branch onto the master branch.

+* Create a Pull Request in GitHub or in GitHub Desktop:
-* In GitHub desktop, click `Create Pull Request`
+   * In GitHub, select the development branch and click `Create Pull Request`

-This will open a webpage on GitHub.
+   * In GitHub desktop, click `Create Pull Request` which will open the relevant webpage on GitHub

 Review the changes, fill in any extra details if helpful, and submit.
 On the following page you can suggest someone to review the PR.
 In OpenSAFELY, a PR must always get a second pair of eyes before merging for sense-checking and bug-catching.

 ### Merge the PR and delete the branch